Find out how to get from Brasov to Bran Castle – also known as Dracula’s castle in Transylvania.

 - Uber to Bran (one-way): $14-$16

-4. Brasov to Bran Castle with organised tour
+4. Brasov to Bran Castle with organized tour

-If you prefer to have someone else take care of everything (you’re on holidays after all!), you should go for an organised tour.
+If you prefer to have someone else take care of everything (you’re on holiday after all!), you should go for an organized tour.

 The truth about Dracula’s castle